fadakar/php_assets_manager/README.md

 ##micro assets manager for php

-Manage your cascade style sheet and javascript files with php assets manager Create new package (css/javascript) add some files into package and in html Render your package with one line Code.
+Manage your cascade style sheet and javascript files with php assets manager create new package (css/javascript) add some files into package and in html render your package with one line Code.

 ### How to include